phpearth/conduct/conduct.md

 **Closing topics**.
 Topics are closed by group staff decision in a case of non-English content, personal data shared, duplicate posts or low-quality discussions.
-Closing topics on your behalf is not a welcome practice and requires group staff decision.
+Closing topics on your behalf is not a welcome practice and requires a decision from the group staff.
 Instead, ask staff members to close the particular topic for you.

 **Bumping topics**.
-Bumping topics in order to change the post position above the other discussions is not a welcome practice and should be avoided except for the support type of posts (questions) that need additional attention and help from the community members.
+Bumping topics in order to change the post position above the other discussions is not a welcome practice and should be avoided except for posts related to support (questions) that need additional attention and help from community members.

-**Affiliate links and paid promotions**: When a post contains an affiliate link or a paid promotion, it must be clear to the user by adding additional info like "this is a an affiliate link/paid promotion" or similar in the post description.
+**Affiliate links and paid promotions**: When a post contains an affiliate link or a paid promotion, it must be clear to users by adding additional information like "this is a an affiliate link/paid promotion" or similar in the post description.

 **Private messaging**.
 Avoid sending commercial, support questions, or similar messages to community members over private messages.
 Harassing community members